senthilnambi/solve_problems/Readme.md

 This is inspired by Buckminster Fuller's "experiment, to find what a single individual [could] contribute to changing the world and benefiting all humanity."
 [Source](https://en.wikipedia.org/wiki/Buckminster_Fuller#Bankruptcy_and_depression)

+## Being Creative
+Status: in progress

+### Problem

+How to be more creative when solving problems?
+How to get better at solving problems?
+How to make the connections between two seemingly unrelated things?

+### Thoughts

+* Rich Hickley, the author of Clojure gave a very good talk on the subject.
+[Link](https://blip.tv/clojure/hammock-driven-development-4475586)
+* Creative pauses.
+* Read `How to Solve it` by George Polya.

 ## Ruby `$LOAD_PATH`
 Status: unsolved